Caltech-IPAC/irsa-tutorials/tutorials/firefly/SEDs_in_Firefly.md

            y=target.dec.deg, coord="j2000")
 ```

-For turning on "Align and Lock by WCS" in these images, there's no dedicated method in firefly but you can use this workaround (using low-level API):
+For turning on "Align and Lock by WCS" in these images, there's no dedicated method in Firefly but you can use this workaround (using low-level API):

 ```{code-cell} ipython3
 fc.dispatch('ImagePlotCntlr.wcsMatch',
             payload=dict(matchType='Standard', lockMatch=True))
 ```

-Note that zooming or panning one image, will do the same in others.
+Note that zooming or panning one image will do the same in the other images as well.

 +++